6 musical theatre songs to satisfy your sweet craving this Easter

 A visit to the West End isn’t complete without dining at one of London’s finest restaurants.
-If you’re looking for the best places to eat at before a show, why not check out our restaurant guides for Wicked, The Book of Mormon and The Lion King to help you decide.
+If you’re looking for the best places to eat at before a show, why not check out our restaurant guide.

 Sweet songs from musicals